kristoferlund/dog-eats-btc/README.md

 ## Introduction

-This side-scrolling game features a dog eating Bitcoin (BTC) coins.
+This side-scrolling game features a doge eating Bitcoin (BTC) coins.
 When all the coins are eaten, the level is complete.
 The project combines OpenAI-generated code with visual assets created by Midjourney to form a complete and engaging game experience.

 ## Creating the Game